shsagir/play-area-sync/docs/mlab.md

 ## About mLab

 mLab, formally known as MongoLab, is a MongoDB-as-a-Service provider.
+Many fortrabbit clients are using it.

 ## Pricing